synera-br/lockari-frontend-app/docs/examples/go-custom-claims.md

 //
 // func (server *Server) handleNewUserSignup(c *gin.Context) {
 //     var req struct {
 //         UID string `json:"uid" binding:"required"`
-//         // ... other signup data from frontend
 //     }
+//     if err := c.ShouldBindJSON(&req); err != nil { /* ... */ }
 //
-//     if err := c.ShouldBindJSON(&req); err != nil {
-//         c.JSON(http.StatusBadRequest, gin.H{"error": "invalid request"})
-//         return
-//     }
-//
 //     // 1.
 Generate a new, unique tenant ID.
 //     newTenantID := uuid.New().String()
 //
 //     // 2.
-Create the tenant and user documents in Firestore...
-//     // (Your logic here)
+Define the initial claims for the new user.
+//     initialClaims := map[string]interface{}{
+//         "tenantId": newTenantID,
+//         "role":     "owner",
+//     }
 //
 //     // 3.
-Set the custom claims for the new user.
+Call the safe update function.
-//     err := setUserClaims(c.Request.Context(), server.firebaseAuthClient, req.UID, newTenantID, "owner")
+//     err := updateUserClaims(c.Request.Context(), server.firebaseAuthClient, req.UID, initialClaims)
 //     if err != nil {
-//         // IMPORTANT: If this fails, you should roll back the Firestore changes.
+//         // IMPORTANT: If this fails, roll back any other setup steps (like Firestore writes).
 //         c.JSON(http.StatusInternalServerError, gin.H{"error": "failed to finalize user setup"})
 //         return
 //     }
 //
-//     c.JSON(http.StatusOK, gin.H{"message": "user and tenant created successfully"})
+//     c.JSON(http.StatusOK, gin.H{"message": "user setup complete"})
 // }
+//
+// --- Usage Example (e.g., changing a user's role) ---
+//
+// func (server *Server) handleChangeUserRole(c *gin.Context) {
+//     // ... get target UID and new role from request ...
+//
+//     roleUpdate := map[string]interface{}{"role": "admin"}
+//
+//     // This will ONLY update the role, leaving the tenantId and other claims intact.
+//     err := updateUserClaims(c.Request.Context(), server.firebaseAuthClient, targetUID, roleUpdate)
+//     if err != nil { /* ... handle error ... */ }
+//
+//     c.JSON(http.StatusOK, gin.H{"message": "role updated successfully"})
+// }
 ```

 ### How It Works

-1.  **`setUserClaims` function**:
+1.  **`updateUserClaims` function**:
-    *   It takes a `context`, an initialized `auth.Client`, a `uid`, `tenantId`, and a `role`.
+    *   It takes the `uid` and a map of `newClaims` (only the ones you want to change).
+    *   It first fetches the complete `UserRecord`.
-    *   It creates a `map[string]interface{}` which will hold the claims.
+    *   It copies the `user.CustomClaims` into a new `mergedClaims` map.
-    *   It calls `authClient.SetCustomUserClaims(ctx, uid, claims)`.
-This is the core Firebase Admin SDK call that securely applies the claims to the user's record in Firebase's backend.
+    *   It then merges the `newClaims` into the `mergedClaims` map.
+This ensures any old claims are preserved.
+    *   Finally, it calls `authClient.SetCustomUserClaims` with the complete, merged map.

 2.  **Propagation to the ID Token**:
-    *   Once the claims are set, the Firebase Authentication backend ensures that the **next time** the user's ID token is minted (either on a new login or when the current token is refreshed), these custom claims will be included in the token's payload.
+    *   Once the claims are set, the Firebase Authentication backend ensures that the **next time** the user's ID token is minted (either on a new login or when the current token is refreshed), these updated claims will be included in the token's payload.
-    *   This propagation can take a few moments, but the frontend will automatically receive the updated token as part of the normal token refresh cycle managed by the Firebase JS SDK.
+    *   This propagation is handled automatically by the Firebase SDKs on the client.

-3.  **Usage in an HTTP Handler**:
-    *   The commented-out code shows a conceptual example of how you would use this function during user registration.
-    *   A handler receives the new user's `uid` from the frontend.
-    *   It generates a new `tenantId`.
-    *   It calls `setUserClaims` to apply the `tenantId` and an initial `role` of `owner` to that user.